-- 47. There are various ways for inspectors to hear the views of children, young people and their families.
-These include: - talking to children and their families directly - reading views in case records and meeting minutes - views expressed by practitioners on behalf of children or based on their work with the child and their family - the use of specific consultation tools, including those used by the local partnership. - 48.
-Inspectors will talk directly to as many children as possible.
+- 50. There are various ways for inspectors to hear the views of children, young people and their families.
+These include: - talking to children and their families directly - reading views in case records and meeting minutes

+- views expressed by practitioners on behalf of children or based on their work with the child and their family - the use of specific consultation tools, including those used by the local partnership. - 51.
+Inspectors will talk directly to as many children and parents/ carers as possible.
 It is accepted that this will not always be face to face.
-Inspectors will discuss any risks or ethical issues in meeting children and their family with the practitioners to determine whether it is in the person's (child or adult) best interests. - 49.
-Inspectors must make sure that local agencies are aware of which children they have spoken with.
+Inspectors will discuss any risks or ethical issues in meeting children and their family with the practitioners to determine whether it is in the person's (child or adult) best interests. - 52.
+Inspectors must make sure that local agencies are aware of which children and parents, or carers they have spoken with.
 Where appropriate, they will provide feedback on these conversations if this will help local agencies to keep children safe and provide appropriate care for them this will usually be through the KIT meetings with senior leaders.
-Inspectors will consider the confidentiality of what children have told them before sharing this information.

-Seeking consent to speak with children and their families

-50. The lead inspector will ask the local agencies to arrange opportunities for inspectors to talk directly with the children whose experiences they will track.
-The local agency should record consent from children and parents or carers.
-Where consent is not given or a discussion is not possible, the local agency seeking that consent should inform the lead inspector of the reasons.

-Arrangements to talk with these children, parents or carers, or the reasons why these discussions cannot take place, should be confirmed by local agencies in writing as soon as possible and by the end of Week two.

-51. In all activities involving children and their families, inspectors will ask the appropriate practitioner/s in the local area to get consent before the inspector speaks to the child/family or observes any work directly with them.
-Before proceeding with any discussions or observations, inspectors should always check with the child and family that they have given informed consent.
+Inspectors will consider the confidentiality of what children have told them before sharing this information. - 53.
+The lead inspector will ask the local agencies to arrange opportunities for inspectors to talk directly with the children whose experiences they will track and their parents, or carers.
+Inspectors will provide information leaflets to help children, parents and carers understand what their involvement in the inspection means.
+If a child, parent or carer does not want to speak with an inspector, the local agencies should inform the lead inspector of the reasons.
+Arrangements to talk with these children, parents or carers, or the reasons why these discussions cannot take place, should be confirmed by local agencies in writing as soon as possible and by the end of Week two. - 54.
+In all activities involving children and their families, inspectors will ask the appropriate practitioner/s in the local area to speak with the child/family and explain the inspection to them before the inspector speaks to the child/family or observes any work directly with them.
+Before proceeding with any discussions or observations, inspectors should always check with the child and family that they have understood what their involvement means.
+Inspections should record this in their record of the discussion/observation.